UN-OSAA/osaa-mvp/README.md

    - Contact your team lead for valid credentials

 2. **AWS Credential Issues**
-   - For temporary credentials (starting with ASIA), ensure AWS_SESSION_TOKEN is also set
+   - For temporary credentials (starting with ASIA), ensure AWS_SESSION_TOKEN is set
    - Use `eu-west-1` as the AWS_DEFAULT_REGION for best results
    - Ensure your IAM role has S3 permissions for both bucket listing and object operations